PresentPals/Client/README.md

     npm install

+3. Create .env file;

+In the root directory of the project, create a .env file and add the following;

+    DATABASE_URL="YOUR URL HERE"

-3. Start the Application;
+4. Start the Application;

-Use this command to start the application running;

     npm start

-4. Access the Application;
+5. Access the Application;

-    Open your browser and go to localhost:5173/
+    Open your browser and go to localhost:5173

-5. Verify your backend Server is running;
+6. Verify your backend Server is running;

-    Ensure the backend server is running on a port number using the instructions provided below, before trying to signup or login.
+    Ensure the backend server is running on port 8080 using the instructions provided below.

-6. Please Follow the PresentPals Application Instructions below for acces and use.

-## Backend Installation Instructions for running on localhost
+## Backend Installation Instructions

-1. Clone the Backend Repository:

-Use the following command to clone the repository;

-    git clone git@github.com:PresentPals/server.git

-2. Create a .env File;
+1. Create a .env File;

-In the root directory of the project, create a .env file and add the following configuration for access to your own mongodb database setup:
+In the root directory of the project, create a .env file and add the following configuration:

     PORT=5001
-    DATABASE_URL="YOUR MONGDB CLUSTER ACCESS URL HERE"
+    DATABASE_URL="YOUR URL HERE"
-    JWT_SECRET="YOUR OWN JWT SECRET KEY HERE"
+    JWT_KEY="YOUR JWT KEY HERE"

-3. Start MongoDB (WSL Users);
+2. Start MongoDB (WSL Users);

 If you are using Windows Subsystem for Linux (WSL), start MongoDB with:

-    sudo service mongod start
+    sudo systemctl start mongod

-4. Start the Server:
+3. Start the Server in Development Mode;

 Install the packages needed for the app